pepesync/dev-docs/docs/build-on-linea/tooling/data-indexers/covalent.md

 [![example-api-response-json](https://www.datocms-assets.com/86369/1687368087-example-api-response-json-linea.png)

-The Covalent API is RESTful and offers the following for Linea:
+The Covalent API is RESTful and offers the following for PepeSync:

 | **Features** |  |
 | --- | --- |